Federation of Egalitarian Communities

 The Federation of Egalitarian Communities (FEC) is a group of egalitarian communities which have joined together with the common purpose of creating a lifestyle based on equality, cooperation, and harmony with the Earth.
 A central principal of these communities is that in exchange for a members working quota (typically between 35 and 42 hours per week) the community pays for all aspects of their life style.
 Members do not typically get salaries; instead, they have small allowances (typically between $75 and $150 per month) with which they may buy luxury items.
 They live, work and socialize within the community but are free to leave whenever they would like.

-There are six full-member communities in the FEC, all of which share the primary values of egalitarianism, non-violence and income-sharing.
-Approximately 200 people live in the various communities.
-The organization offers various programs to its member communities, including outreach, labor exchange and catastrophic health care coverage.
+There are two full-member communities in the FEC, all of which share the primary values of egalitarianism, non-violence and income-sharing.
+Approximately 150 people live in the various communities.
+The organization offers various programs to its member communities, including outreach, labor exchange and catastrophic health care assistance.

-In addition to the full membership, the FEC has lower levels of membership, such as "Allied" or "Community in Dialog".
+In addition to the full membership, the FEC has a lower level of membership, "Communities in Dialog".
 These are for communities that may share some, but not all of the FEC values, or who are not prepared for full membership.